MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-setup-cash-flow-analyses.md

 ---
 title: Setting up Cash Flow Analysis| Microsoft Docs
-description: Describes how to set up the Cash Cycle, Income & Expense, Cash Flow, and Cash Flow Forecast charts to analyze past and future movement of cash in and out of your company.
+description: Set up the charts on the Accounts Role Centre to help analyse the flow of money in your business, including expenses and income, liquidity, and cash receipts minus cash payments.
 services: project-madeira
 documentationcenter:
 author: bholtorf